Public Pier — No Fishing License Required

 Looking west toward a setting sun over Huntington Beach

 The Fish.
-In looking over a decade of fish counts made at the pier by the California Department of Fish and Wildlife, one fact stands out for the pier—the predominance of Pacific mackerel.
+The California Department of Fish and Game did fish surveys at the pier from 2004-2009 and one fact stood out above all others —the predominance of Pacific mackerel.
 It was the number one caught fish every year and no other species were even close.
 Most years see some good numbers of jacksmelt and topsmelt, some years see good counts of Pacific sardines, and warm-water years can see good counts of bonito, but all are far behind the counts for mackerel.
-A variety of other fish species rounds out the fish counts—various species of perch, several species of croaker, and a mix of other fish, everything from lizardfish and mullet to various sharays—sharks and rays.

 The fact that it is near deep water probably explains the affinity of mackerel for the pier.
 It’s much the same as at Redondo Beach with its pier and deep-water submarine canyon; the two piers earn the twin sister (or brother) award for mackerel.
 When the mackerel are running, and that’s often, the end of the pier will be jammed late into the night with mackerel fisherman filling buckets with the mackerel.
 Blood will be splashed on the deck, railings will be covered with blood, guts and slime (so much for blood, sweat and tears), the water will be filled with glow lights peppering the surface, and whole families will be filling just about every square inch of space at the end section.
 Of course the number of people, and the mess, helps explain why the pier frequently receives criticism from visitors unused to the blood and guts.

 The fact that Newport is a noted mackerel pier isn’t new as seen in this hundred-year-old report: